 There are differences between the two, but there are also many similarities.
 They come in a similar price range.

-Depending on how much you pay, it is possible to buy a 2.0 soundbar with better quality than a 2.1 soundbar.
+Depending on how much you pay, it is possible to buy a 2.0 soundbar with better audio quality than a 2.1 soundbar.
 They are often equipped with a Wi-Fi or Bluetooth wireless setup.

 You can learn more about the soundbar channel configurations and inputs in our guide by watching our YouTube video.